 With off-road tires, prevention is always better than cure.
 If you find any of the problems listed in the earlier part, it’s time to get a professional tire checkup done.

-Wheel wells is that area of your vehicle where the tires are mounted.
-With huge off-road tires, they can easily become a reason to create noise—mud and gravel slings in the wheel wells hollow area when the vehicle off-roads causing loud noises.
+Wheel wells are that area of your vehicle where the tires are mounted.
+With huge off-road tires, they can easily become a reason to create noise—mud and gravel slings in the wheel wells hollow area when the vehicle off-roads cause loud noises.

-While this may seem obvious, if you want your off-road tires to underperform on creating the noise clutter, you need to rotate them more often.
+While this may seem obvious, if you want your off-road tires to underperform in creating the noise clutter, you need to rotate them more often.
 What does it mean to rotate the tires?
-It means to reposition each one of the four tires periodically.
+It means repositioning each one of the four tires periodically.

 While the analogy may be exaggerated, but off-road tires’ faulty alignment can sabotage your peace of mind.
 So before starting your journey to the tough terrains, get your wheel alignment checked by an expert mechanic.